-There’s a 10% discount on all annual subscriptions, but that doesn’t help much.
-Considering that the ability to build AMPs is only available from the $200 level upwards, and you don’t even get access to the Unbounce trademark feature – Smart Traffic - with the Launch plan ($80/month).
+There’s a 10% discount on all annual subscriptions, but that doesn’t reduce the cost too much.
+The ability to build AMPs is only available from the $200 level upwards.
+You don’t get access to the Unbounce trademark feature – Smart Traffic - with the Launch plan ($80/month).

 The following are some additional issues that Unbounce users object to:

-- no pre-set carousels and sliders;
+- No pre-set carousels and sliders.